top of page

 The “empty chair” technique is a classic gestalt exercise where a person imagines speaking to someone (or a part of themselves) in an empty chair.
 While it can be a powerful tool, you won’t be forced to do it: gestalt therapy is always collaborative and tailored to you.
 Experiments like this may be offered as possibilities to help explore feelings, thoughts, or unresolved situations, but you are in control of what feels safe and useful for you.

-I gained my Postgraduate Diploma in Gestalt Psychotherapy with distinction.
+I gained my Postgraduate Diploma in Gestalt Psychotherapy with distinction from SCPTI in Scarborough.
 This course is accredited by UKCP, one of the UK's leading professional bodies that sets standards for psychotherapy.
 I have been working in clinical practice since 2021.

 I continue to learn and widen my perspective through attending workshops in a wide range of areas.
 You can find a selected list of recent trainings on my "About" page.(https://www.gestalttherapy.love/about-helen-moss)